rlibbert/KastenAKSDemo/README.md

 # KastenAKSDemo
-Steps to get Kasten running in your AKS cluster and a 3 node kafka instance to use as a model for backup and restore.
+Steps to get Kasten running in your AKS cluster.

 #Get this from Azure Active Directory or use: